- May 7, 2022

 Adapting in real-time and having a flexible organization are challenges now faced by each manufacturer.
 The health crisis linked to COVID-19 has accentuated these pre-existing challenges.
 To adapt, the factory of the future will be digital and connected, the company hybrid and agile.
 It remains to be seen how!

 The speed is not everything – 5G is 100 times faster than 4G – but will indeed contribute to the changeover!
 Thanks to 5G, manufacturers will have strategic elements, namely:

 The scaling up of industrial big data is taking place, and with it new uses such as the massive IoT.
-Predictive maintenance of machines such as autonomous vehicles in the factory are among the popular uses.
-“Modern industrial tools generate a huge amount of data necessary for the manufacturing process: quantities, temperatures, pressures, dimensions, durations and many other physical variables.
-These data constitute an asset which must be valued with the customers who use the manufactured product, as well as with their partners or even other players.
+Predictive maintenance of machines such as autonomous vehicles in the factory is among the popular uses.
+“Modern industrial tools generate a huge amount of data necessary for the manufacturing process: quantities, temperatures, pressures, dimensions, durations, and many other physical variables.
+These data constitute an asset that must be valued by the customers who use the manufactured product, as well as by their partners or even other players.
 This around and beyond the product service opportunity can generate substantial revenues, with unprecedented margin levels in the industrial world.
-You just have to dare to use a different economic model, marketing models and organization,” says Bruno Cracco, Managing Partner and Co-founder of Bengs.
+You just have to dare to use a different economic model, marketing model, and organization,” says Bruno Cracco, Managing Partner and Co-founder of Bengs.